Greek PM Tsipras says shamed by Europe's handling of migrant crisis

 Greece has agreed to temporarily host up to 50,000 refugees pending their relocation to other countries.
 That agreement was struck at a meeting of several European nations last Sunday in Brussels.

-Although his migration minister was quoted as saying earlier this week that EU financing was needed for a subsidised housing programme to work, Tsipras said Greece did not expect to get paid for saving lives.
+Although his migration minister was quoted as saying earlier this week that EU financing was needed for a subsidized housing program to work, Tsipras said Greece did not expect to get paid for saving lives.

 Over just a two-day period on Oct.
 29 and 30, 595 refugees were rescued at sea, the coastguard said.